-A recipient of several major awards and scholarships, Kashap has been named a prestigious Chalmer’s Fellow by the Ontario Council of the Arts and a Schulich Scholar (McGill University’s top Music/Academic award), and has gleaned research awards from the New York Foundation for the Arts and the Saskatchewan Arts Board.
-Additionally, Kashap has been awarded top prizes at the Canadian Music Competition, The Kinsmen Competition, The National Knigge Competition (Vancouver), The North Bay Symphony Competition (Grand Prize Winner), The Saskatchewan Concerto Competition, the MidWest USA Piano Competition (Grand Prize Winner), and the Interlochen Concerto Competition.
+A recipient of several major awards and scholarships, Kashap has been named a prestigious Chalmer’s Fellow by the Ontario Arts Council and a Schulich Scholar (McGill University’s top Music/Academic award), and has gleaned research and study fellowships from the New York Foundation for the Arts, the Canada Council for the Arts, the Williamson Foundation for Music, and the Saskatchewan Arts Board.
+Additionally, Kashap has been awarded top prizes at the Canadian Music Competition, The Kinsmen Competition, The National Knigge Competition (Vancouver), The North Bay Symphony Competition (Grand Prize Winner), The Saskatchewan Concerto Competition, the Saskatchewan Provincial Music Festival, the MidWest USA Piano Competition (Grand Prize Winner), and the Interlochen Concerto Competition.

-An avid teacher and performer, Kashap has previously been a musician in residence at the Banff Center for the Arts, and has participated in festivals such as the Aspen Music Festival, the Banff Center for the Arts Piano Masterclass program, Toronto Summer Music Institute, Gijon Piano Festival (Spain), and the Interlochen Arts Camp.
-Throughout her studies, she has had the privilege of working with some of today’s most revered artists and teachers including Menahem Pressler, Robert McDonald, Julian Martin, Dominique Weber, Antonio Pompa-Baldi, James Giles, and Sara Laimon.
+An avid teacher and performer, Kashap has previously been a musician in residence at the Banff Center for the Arts, and has participated in festivals such as the Aspen Music Festival, the Banff Center for the Arts Piano Masterclass program, Toronto Summer Music Institute, the Amalfi Coast Music Festival (Italy), Music at Chateau d'Aix (France), Gijon Piano Festival (Spain), and the Interlochen Arts Camp.
+Throughout her studies, she has had the privilege of working with some of today’s most revered pianists and pedagogues including Menahem Pressler, Robert McDonald, Julian Martin, Marc Durand, Paul Roberts, Choi Hie-yon, Inna Faliks, Antonio Pompa-Baldi, James Giles, and Sara Laimon.

 Kashap has been teaching extensively for the last ten years, including at conservatories and pre-professional institutions for musicians across Canada and the United States.
 She has experience teaching all ages and levels and musicianship, and finds joy in the challenge of tailoring lessons to each individual need and placement.

-Kashap holds a Masters Degree from the Cleveland Institute of Music, where she was a recipient of the Cleveland Musical Arts Society Scholarship and a student of Antonio Pompa-Baldi and Emanuela Friscioni.
-A Schulich Scholar at McGill University in Montreal, QC, Kashap earned her Bachelor of Music degree under professor Sara Laimon and her High School Diploma with High Honors from the Interlochen Arts Academy with a focus in Piano Performance.
+Kashap holds a Master of Music degree from the Cleveland Institute of Music where she was a recipient of the Cleveland Musical Arts Society Scholarship and a student of Antonio Pompa-Baldi and Emanuela Friscioni.
+She received her Bachelor of Music degree at McGill University in Montreal, QC under the tutelage of professor Sara Laimon and her High School Diploma from the Interlochen Arts Academy where she graduated with High honors and a specialization in Piano Performance.

 Anna Khanina started her musical education at the age of five, and in 1996 she graduated with honors from the famous Gnessin School of Music in Moscow for gifted children, where she studied wi ...